How do you use historical fiction?

 But what about me?
 I don’t teach social studies.
 I do know what our social studies teacher is teaching, and I try to share historical fiction titles that connect with the time period they are studying.

-I also use historical fiction as read alouds and mentor texts.
+I also use historical fiction as read a louds, mentor texts, and literature circle texts.
 Middle school students often dismiss historical fiction because they think it’s boring.
 By choosing it as a read aloud, even though I may not even read more that a small sample from the book, I am tempting my students with a new genre.

 So here are the top five historical fiction titles I’ve used to tempt my middle school students: